Multi-Dimensional Event Data in Graph Databases: Introduction

-\paragraph{Method.} First we determined the process event data concepts any data model had to support based on literature (see Sect.~\ref{sec:background:event_log_concepts}).
-All recent works that succeed in modeling (some) aspects of multi-dimensional event data employ graph properties.
-We therefore took the most complete proposal~\cite{esser2019storing} based on labeled property graphs (LPGs, see Sect.~\ref{sec:background:lpg}) as a starting point.
-We then iteratively developed a solution that could support all 5 benchmark data sets using the following approach with the existing graph database (GDB) system Neo4J (\url{neo4j.com}); Neo4j was chosen for LPG storage and querying due to off-the-shelf availability and suitable performance. \begin{enumerate} \item We transformed the event data into a standardized input format of an event table where each record describes one event and its properties, including references to all entities involved.
-This format is readily available or easily obtainable from the XES-Standard event log standard~\cite{ieee_xes_standard}. \item We import events into the GDB as an LPG of generic, unrelated nodes only. \item We then identified node and relation ship types as semantic concepts for the data model and corresponding data transformations in terms of queries on LPGs to model all input data sets through the same semantic concepts and the same data transformation queries. \item The semantic concepts for nodes and relations thereby had to serve as adequate abstractions so that all event data could be queried and analyzed through these semantic abstractions only. \item In case a suitable solution (types, relations, queries) was found for one data set, we applied it on all other data sets.
+We then iteratively developed a data model and queries that could support all 5 benchmark data sets on the existing graph database system Neo4J (\url{neo4j.com}); Neo4j was chosen for LPG storage and querying due to off-the-shelf availability and suitable performance. {We used an \emph{Extract-Load-Transform}~\cite{ELT_10.14778/1687553.1687576,MARINORTEGA2014667} approach:} \begin{enumerate}{ \item We \emph{extracted} the event data into a standard event table where each record describes one event and its properties, including references to all entities involved.
+All event data can be extracted into this format; see Sect.~\ref{sec:background:multi-dim-literature}. \item We \emph{loaded} all events into the GDB as an LPG of unrelated raw event nodes. \item We identified the domain concepts stored in each data set, specifically entities and relations between entities and events stored in the event attributes. \item We iteratively identified semantic node types and relationship types for LPGs to abstract the domain concepts identified in step 3.
+Our semantic concepts for nodes and relations thereby had to serve as adequate abstractions so that all event data could be queried and analyzed through these semantic abstractions only. \item We then developed queries to \emph{transform} the raw events of step 1 into a graph that uses the identified LPG concepts of step 4.} \item In case a suitable solution (node types, relationship types, queries) was found for one data set, we applied it on all other data sets.
 If the solution could not be applied on one data set, we identified the cause and generalized the concepts and queries and repeated steps 3-5 for all data sets. \end{enumerate} We conducted over 100 iterations of the above process over all 5 data sets until reaching a fixed point.

-\paragraph{Contribution and Results.} We contribute a generally applicable, minimal, integrated data model for multi-dimensional event data with semantic definitions for correlation and behavioral ordering using labeled property graphs.
-Our model allows querying and aggregating the modeled multi-dimensional event data and thereby subsumes and exceeds several prior works.